Administrative Order No. DEQ-13-2023

 Fuel tank farms provide gasoline, diesel and jet fuel to people in Oregon.
 However, many tanks in Oregon may be vulnerable to earthquakes, which means they present a risk to the local communities and the environment.

-Under the rules created in this process, facilities will develop plans that include actions to protect public health, life safety, and environmental safety within the facility, in areas adjacent to the facility and in other areas that may be affected as a result of damages to the facility.
+Under the adopted rules, facilities will develop plans that include actions to protect public health, life safety, and environmental safety within the facility, in areas adjacent to the facility and in other areas that may be affected as a result of damages to the facility.
 The plans must consider the impacts of a magnitude 9.0 Cascadia Subduction Zone earthquake, the potential consequences of that event and the resources needed to respond.

-DEQ will develop this program in consultation with the Oregon Department of Geology and Mineral Industries, known as DOGAMI, and the Oregon Department of Energy.
+DEQ developed this program in consultation with the Oregon Department of Geology and Mineral Industries, known as DOGAMI, and the Oregon Department of Energy.

-The committee will be asked to provide input on DEQ proposals for this program.
+The committee provided input on DEQ proposals for this program.
 The rules for this program may include:

 All rulemaking processes at DEQ must evaluate the potential impacts to traditionally underrepresented communities.